Rachael is the Content Marketing Manager for MoPOP by day, dystopian sci-fi, fantasy fanatic by night.

 What happens when a teen hacks a military supercomputer during the Cold War in 1983?

 Follow the misadventures of teen hacker, David as he accidentally accesses the U.S. military supercomputer programmed to predict the outcomes of nuclear war, War Operation Plan Resource (WOPR) during a routine war dialing of numbers to find a computer game.
 WOPR 'answers' and allows David to connect without further identify itself or confirming David has clearance to access the program.
 Thinking he's found a new computer game to play, David asks WOPR to run a nuclear war simulation.
 Unfortunately, WOPR can't tell the difference between simulation and reality and starts readying nuclear weapons.
 Sound familiar?

 We love that this movie is full of fun pop culture facts.
 Here are some of our favorites:

-The original idea behind the movie wasn't about computers or hacking, but the mysteries of the universe according to a Stephen Hawing documentary
+- The original idea behind the movie wasn't about computers or hacking, but the mysteries of the universe according to a Stephen Hawking documentary

-The character Dr. Falken was based on Stephen Hawing and was suppose to be played by John Lennon
+- The character Dr. Falken was based on Stephen Hawking and was supposed to be played by John Lennon

 By 1983, many of the actors and actresses were on the verge (if not already) of becoming household names.
 This includes Ally Sheedy (The Breakfast Club - 1985), Mathew Broderick (Ferris Bueller's Day Off - 1986), and Michael Madsen (Reservoir Dogs- 1992).
 Additionally, the movie was filmed throughout Washington State.
 Locations include Cascade Mountains, Goose Island, Boeing Field, University of Washington, Steilacoom, and Seattle.